Amarok79/Amarok.Events/README.md

 ### Invoke with Asynchronous Event Handler

 Now, let's take the same example but slightly modified with *async* event handlers.
-What's the output of this example?
+What's the output of this?

 	var source = new EventSource<String>();